top-comengineer/wcvendors/readme.txt

 == Announcements ==

+* Please read our recent blog post <a href="https://www.wcvendors.com/2018/05/payments-explained/?utm_campaign=announcements?utm_source=wporg">Payments Explained</a> for solutions to your vendor commission payments.
+Including Stripe, Paypal and others.
 * WC Vendors 2.0 is a major update, this will affect some stores using other WC Vendors integrations.
 * PayPal has depreciated Adaptive Payments as of September 1st 2017.
 This will soon cease to function.
-We provide an instant payment solution via our <a href="https://www.wcvendors.com/product/wc-vendors-pro/?utm_source=sport&utm_medium=pluginpage&utm_campaign=description?utm_source=wporg">Stripe Gateway</a> however there are 3rd party extensions from MangoPay and Escrow that also provide vendor commission payouts.
+We provide an instant payment solution via our <a href="https://www.wcvendors.com/product/wc-vendors-pro/?utm_campaign=annoucements?utm_source=wporg">Stripe Gateway</a> however there are 3rd party extensions from MangoPay and Escrow that also provide vendor commission payouts.

 == Features ==